TUBAF-IFI-DiPiT/github2pandas/README.md

 # Extract GitHub Activities

+This package is being developed by the participating partners (TU Bergakademie Freiberg, OVGU Magdeburg and HU Berlin) as part of the DiP-iT project.
-The package aggregates Python functions for aggregation and preprocessing of GitHub activities.
+The package implements Python functions for aggregation and preprocessing of GitHub activities.
 These are structured in files as follows.

 | Aspect              | Aggregation         | Preprocessing |
 |:--------------------|:--------------------|:--------------|